algorandfoundation/xGov/Proposals/xgov-85.md

 ### #3 Launchpad (70% progress)

-**Date**: independent of this proposal, will be done by the time of the grant **Requested amount**: 100000 Algos
+**Date**: Depends of the time of the grant, I expect to finish this in 3 months.
+**Requested amount**: 100000 Algos

 The launchpad is necessary to create and distribute new collections and requires a tighter blockchain integration.
 While existing collections will be supported by a wide range of blockchains, the launchpad will mint new collections on Algorand.

 Collection authors from outside the Algorand ecosystem will be able to manage their existing and new collections without noticing the differing underlying blockchain tech.

-The launchpad successfully launched the MIA NFT project and is currently under a feature flag.
-This video demonstrates the currently available functionalities.
+The launchpad successfully launched the MIA NFT project and is currently under a feature flag. <a href="https://photos.app.goo.gl/jAkjEWmwne9eoPhe9">This video</a> demonstrates the currently available functionalities.

 ### #4 Platform Perks (40% progress)

-**Date**: independent of this proposal, will be done by the time of the grant **Requested amount**: 0 Algos
+**Date**: independent of this proposal, will be done later in a separate grant **Requested amount**: 0 Algos

 The first perks will be non-core functionalities on the MINTHOL site.
 Collection managers will subscribe to these perks for a monthly per-NFT fee.